verm9/travian-play/README.md

 # travian-play
 Game process automation application for a browser game Travian T4.2.
 Works on <a href="http://aspidanetwork.com">AspidaNetwork</a>.
 Servers with game speed x50000+ may be prefered.

 The app is based on layers architecture.
-There can be distinquished two sub-apps: Central that is responsible for working with game server and Spring MVC that is used for controlling the first.
+There can be distinguished two sub-apps: Central that is responsible for working with game server and Spring MVC that is used for controlling the first.
 The Central is working on HTTP level by using decorated JSoup library.
-Spring security is used to provide auth by passphrase.
+Spring security is used to provide auth by a passphrase.

 To run:
 - Setup tomcat and run.